Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/windows-server-support.md

 > [!NOTE]
 > In the interest of maintaining security while customers complete their migrations to a supported configuration, Microsoft will continue providing security updates for Microsoft 365 desktop apps running on Windows Server 2016 for a total of three years, ending on October 10, 2028.
 > Devices running Microsoft 365 Apps on Windows Server 2016 will receive feature updates until Version 2602 is released on the following dates:
-> - February 2026 for the Current Channel
+> - February 2026 for Current Channel
-> - April 14, 2026 for the Monthly Enterprise Channel
+> - April 14, 2026 for Monthly Enterprise Channel
-> - July 14, 2026 for the Semi-Annual Enterprise Channel
+> - July 14, 2026 for Semi-Annual Enterprise Channel
+>
 > Devices will remain on Version 2602, receiving only security updates until October 10, 2028.
+>
 > For more information on support after October 2025, see [Office and Windows configuration support matrix](/lifecycle/office-windows-configuration-matrix)

 For end of support dates for Windows Server 2016, see the [Windows Server 2016 lifecycle](/lifecycle/products/windows-server-2016) page.